hitokiri-mata/katacoda-courses/kubernetes-pipelines/sonarqube/step2-sonarqube.md

 `kubectl get deployments,pods,services -n sonarqube`{{execute}}

-When its running, it will respond to your request.
+When its running, it will respond to your request with a HTTP 200 status.

 `wget http://$SONAR_SERVICE`{{execute}}